yarlson/ftl/www/docs/guides/health-checks.md

 ### Basic Health Check

-The minimal health check configuration in your `ftl.yaml`:
+The minimal health check configuration in your `ftl.yaml` only requires the path:

 ```yaml
 services: